Ghana Women's Premier League: Sponsorship

-From its inception, the league did not have a title sponsor and was simply referred to as National Women’s League.
-In 2018, FreshPak, a subsidiary of Groupe Nduom, were announced as the league's first ever title sponsor worth GH¢500,000 over the next two seasons.

-On 5 August 2022, the Ghana Football Association announced Malta Guinness as the league's title sponsor worth GH¢10 million for three years from the 2022–23 season onwards.

 Electroland Ghana Ltd, distributors of NASCO electronic appliances, has been a partner and sponsor of the Women's Premier League since 2019–20 season.
 The company sponsors the Player of the Match award, the monthly awards which includes the Player of the month and Coach of the month awards along with the annual and end of the season awards Player of the season, Top Scorer, Discovery of the year award, Best Goalkeeper and Coach of the season awards.

-In October 2020, the GFA signed a four-year partnership deal with Decathlon Ghana which includes Decathlon providing 1,000 Kipsta balls and other complementary sports products per year to the league from the 2020–21 season onwards.
+In October 2020, the Ghana Football Association signed a four-year partnership deal with Decathlon Ghana which includes Decathlon providing 1,000 Kipsta balls and other complementary sports products per year to the league from the 2020–21 season onwards.
+The deal was extended for another four years in November 2024.

 In February 2022, online gambling company Betway signed a sponsorship deal with the Ghana Football Association as a Development Partner of the Ghana Women's Premier League.
-As a development partner, amongst their roles would be to provide a season-long mentorship and leadership programme for officials, administrators and coaches of the women's football clubs.
-Betway also provides training equipment and warm-up kits to all participating clubs in the GWPL.
+As a development partner, amongst their roles would be to provide a season-long mentorship and leadership programme for officials, administrators and coaches of the women's soccer clubs.
+Betway provides training equipment and warm-up kits to all participating clubs in GWPL.
 The sponsorship was extended in February 2023.

+Title sponsors

+From its inception, the league did not have a title sponsor and was simply referred to as National Women’s League.
+In 2018, FreshPak, a subsidiary of Groupe Nduom, were announced as the league's first ever title sponsor worth GH¢500,000 over the next 2 seasons.
+In August 2022, the Ghana Football Association announced Malta Guinness as the league's title sponsor worth GH¢10 million for 3 years from the 2022–23 season onwards.

 Media coverage

-In February 2020, the Ghana Football Association signed a broadcasting right sponsorship deal with StarTimes Television for six years starting from the 2019–20 Ghana Premier League season.
-As part of the deal StarTimes dedicated $100,000 in the first year as a visibility support to both the Ghana Division One League and women's football especially the Ghana Women's Premier League.
-They dedicated $50,000 for the following five years.
+In February 2020, the Ghana Football Association signed a broadcasting right sponsorship deal with StarTimes Television for 6 years starting from the 2019–20 Ghana Premier League season.
+As part of the deal StarTimes dedicated $100,000 in the first year as a visibility support to the Ghana Division 1 League and women's soccer especially the Ghana Women's Premier League.
+They dedicated $50,000 for the following 5 years.

-As part of the deal, StarTimes Sports and shareholders Max TV broadcast both the 2020–21 Ghana Women's Premier League Final and 2020–21 Ghana Women's FA Cup Final.
+As part of the deal, StarTimes Sports and shareholders Max TV broadcast the 2020–21 Ghana Women's Premier League Final and 2020–21 Ghana Women's FA Cup Final.